jmathai/jmathai.github.com/_posts/2014-09-11-shuttleworth.md

 <iframe src="//player.vimeo.com/video/54762523" width="500" height="281" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-On the surface the Foundation looks like part venture capitalist and foundational grant institution.
+On the surface the Foundation looks like part venture capitalist and part foundational grant institution.
 It's an accurate description but to say that's *all* the Foundation is would be a gross understatement.

 Bi-annually the Foundation gives up to 3 years of fellowship to individuals working on something [in an open manner](https://shuttleworthfoundation.org/thinking/thinking-openness/).
 That includes openness in education, science, data, government, software and more.
 The Foundation measures success not in dollars but in positive social change.